softprops/fastly-template-rust/README.md

-# Compute@Edge template for Rust
+# Fastly Compute@Edge template for Rust

-A package template for Rust-based Compute@Edge projects equipped with continuous deployment with GitHub actions
+A package template for Rust-based Fastly Compute@Edge projects equipped for continuous deployment with GitHub actions

 ## Usage

-- Install the [Fastly CLI][latest] to your `$PATH`
+- Install the [Fastly CLI](https://github.com/fastly/cli#installation) to your `$PATH`

 - Run

 ```sh